gbirke/mite-overtime/README.md

 To use this application you need two pieces of information: your **Mite account name** and your **API key**.
 The account name is the last bit of your Mite URL, e.g. if you access Mite normally via https://wmd.mite.yo.lk, then your account name is `wmd`.
 Your API key can be found on the Mite user account page.
 You can go to the Mite account page by clicking on your name in the top right corner of the Mite page after you logged in to Mite.

-Enter the credentials in the fields and press the "Check" button.
+Enter the credentials in the fields and press the "Login" button.
 You will be presented with the overtime amounts for the current month.
 The times shown are hours and minutes.

 ### How is the overtime calculated?

-Based on the hours per week, the required worktime for each day and each week in a month is calculated.
+Based on the hours per week (configurable in "Settings" after you logged in), the required worktime for each day and each week in a month is calculated.
 This is compared to the Mite entries for each day.

-If the week start in one month and ends in another, only the overtime for the days inside the currently displayed month is calculated.
+If the week starts in one month and ends in another, only the overtime for the days inside the currently displayed month is calculated.

 German holidays are **not** taken into account at the moment.